 By John Tillman

-The Pharisees are partially correct in the above passage; the formerly blind man, was steeped in sin at birth.
+The Pharisees are partially correct in the above passage; the formerly blind man was steeped in sin at birth.
 Where the Pharisees were in error was denying that they were also steeped in sin.

 This thinking also leads us, like the Pharisees, to see those in difficulty or hardship as suffering from their own sin and wrongdoing.
-This allows us to further exclude and punish them while absolving ourselves from any responsibility to help them.
+This allows us to further exclude and punish the suffering while absolving ourselves from any responsibility to help them.
 Today, many view the poor through this lens, seeing generational poverty as the fault of the poor, and the community’s responsibility as minimal or non-existent.
 This view of the poor can’t be found anywhere in scripture—except perhaps in the views of the Pharisees.

 Sin isn’t like a disease, a condition inside our bodies, as much as it is like an environmental condition, an inescapable influence that surrounds and penetrates us.